Payment Licenses in Europe: How To Find the Right Regulator?

 Banking licenses require more economic and human capital and sector expertise.
 The application process for a banking license is more extended and more demanding.
 The market is also more established and competitive.
 Therefore, startups often prefer centering their business models around payment licenses.

 The main reason for the licensing of PIs and EMIs is protection of consumers and the financial system as a whole.
 EMIs and PIs have a lot of power.
 Corruption or incompetence could harm not only a firm's own customers but the entire banking and payment system across the EU.
-Checks are stringent and penalties for breaching licence terms can be severe.
+Checks are stringent and penalties for breaching license terms can be severe.
 This is also why the application process takes months rather than weeks: there's a lot at stake, and regulators do not like to be rushed.

-• Ease of licensing - time to process the application, plus cost in terms of fees and work-hours
+• Ease of licensing - time to process the application, plus cost in terms of fees and work hours

 • Passporting access - to all of the EU or only part?